sugarac/Java-Interview-Questions-and-Answers/README.md

 * In Java, does the finally block gets executed if we insert a return statement inside the try block of a try-catch-finally?
 * Explain method overloading & overriding.
 * What is memory leak and how does Java handle it?

+## High Level
+* What is the default value of the local variables?
+<p> The local variables are not initialized to any default value, neither primitives nor object references.